metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 There is no need to troubleshoot this since Epic software uses addresses that are against IANA rules, they have been notified about the problem which is present for already some time.

-For more info see: [Please stop violating IANA rules][issue epic games]

 ## Case 10: Discovery and file and printer sharing issue on home networks (WORKGROUP)